Florida DUI Defense Attorneys

 In addition, our lawyers know how to negotiate with Fort Lauderdale prosecutors to reach a plea bargain.
 This can result in a lesser charge, known as a “wet reckless,” or lesser penalties for a guilty plea.
 We explore every possible option to obtain the most favorable result we can for each and every client-facing DUI allegations.

-Find Out How a Florida Drunk Driving Attorney Can Help You
+Find Out How a Florida DUI Defense Attorneys Can Help You

 At Meldon Law, we have represented many people in the Gainesville, Ocala and Fort Lauderdale Florida area in DUI cases.
 While a DUI arrest may disrupt an enjoyable evening, we work to minimize the long-term effects that a DUI case may have on your life.
 We are thoroughly familiar with the criminal justice system in Florida and we are here to assist you with both the criminal and administrative aspects of your case.
 Contact us online or call (954)-334-1276 to discuss your situation for free today.